 Certifications are done every two weeks on your assigned call day.

 Login to view and print your 1099-G tax information.
 Individuals who have not established a username and password to manage their account will first be prompted to do so.
 Accessing the form electronically speeds the tax preparation process because individuals can obtain the form at their convenience and not wait for it to be mailed.
 Earlier tax years are also available.

-With the Prepaid Debit Card, you can access your payments 24 hours a day, 7 days a week through retail Point-of-Sale (POS) terminals and Automated Teller Machines (ATMs) anywhere you see the MasterCard logo or the logos on the letter your card was attached to in this package.
+With the Blue Debit Card, you can access your payments 24 hours a day, 7 days a week through retail Point-of-Sale (POS) terminals and Automated Teller Machines (ATMs) where you see the MasterCard logo or the logos on the letter your card was attached to in this package.

 Additional Information & Forms